In May 1982, the legendary Hacienda first opened its doors. A former yacht builder’s warehouse

 Now a block of flats with nothing remaining of the original building, the Hacienda experience lives

 on in music and memories.

 What do you remember about the Hacienda?
-Share your memories with us!
+Get in touch and share your memories with us!